-Daily standups are super-fast, daily scrum meetings for progress updates on everything about the product backlog.
-Teams use the daily scrum meeting to go over what happened yesterday and prepare for the upcoming work.
+Daily standups are super-fast, daily Scrum meetings for sprint progress updates on everything about the product backlog.
+Teams use the daily Scrum meeting to go over what happened and prepare for the upcoming work on a daily basis.

 - Be less than 15 minutes

 - Be run by the Scrum master who keeps everyone on task

 - Be in the morning to reflect on the previous day and set the agenda for the day

 Remember, the daily Scrum meeting is not a meeting to resolve project impediments.

 Progress impediments that are raised are usually dealt with by the relevant subgroup immediately following the meeting.

 During the daily meetings, each team member answers the following three questions as part of the Scrum process:

 - What did you do yesterday?

 - Are there any impediments in your way on the project?